 CS/Ph 120.
 Quantum Cryptography.
-9 units (3-0-6); For course description, see Computer Science

-Ph 121 abc.
-Computational Physics Lab.
-6 units (0-6-0); third term.
-Many of the recent advances in physics are attributed to progress in computational power.
-In the advanced computational lab, students will hone their computational skills by working through projects inspired by junior level classes (such as classical mechanics and E, statistical mechanics, quantum mechanics and quantum many-body physics).
+9 units (3-0-6); For course description, see Computer Science will hone their computational skills by working through projects inspired by junior level classes (such as classical mechanics and E, statistical mechanics, quantum mechanics and quantum many-body physics).
 This course will primarily be in Python and Mathematica.
 This course is offered pass/fail.
-Part a and part b not offered 2023-24.
-Instructor: Motrunich.
+Part a not offered 2022-23.
+Instructors: Simmons-Duffin.
+Motrunich.